bakkesmodorg/AutoReplayUploader/README.md

 **UnitTests:** UnitTests for the Uploader.vcxproj project.

-## Settings available in BakesMod Settings Console
+## Settings available in BakkesMod Settings Console

 Upload to Calculated - Enable automatic replay uploading to calculated.gg Upload to Balchasing - Enable automatic replay uploading to ballchasing.com